Tiny Town 1: Easy-to-move cottages for vacant sites. 30 ultra-low-cost units, 1 common building on a 100 x120 foot lot.

 Tiny Town 2: two storey stacked

-Site: 50’ x 120’ lot shown for scale.
+Site: a 50’ x 120’ lot is shown for scale.
 A larger site such as a double lot, a street end or a remnant site would provide more open space.
+Tiny Town 2 is better suited to a permanent site because it is more difficult to move than Tiny Town 1.

 - level surface with road base, chain-link fenced, landscaped